thien/iso/logs.md

 ----

 ## 2019/04/05 (Friday)
-- Results for attempt 2 are out, and they are worse than attempt 1 (In terms of loss and looking at word generation.)
+- Results for attempt 2 are out, and they are worse than attempt 1 (In terms of loss and [looking at generated outputs](Documents/model_examples/attempt_2.txt).)
 Weights are saved.
 The loss may be attributed to the arbitary weight on the auxiliary loss (The original paper does not specify what this alpha value is)
 - ![](Documents/log_imgs/at2_ep1.png)
 - ![](Documents/log_imgs/at2_ep2.png)
-- [ ] Measure computation time with forward propagation s.t I can detect the bottleneck.
+- [ ] Measure computation time with forward propagation s.t I can detect the bottleneck (as we're currently experiencing nearly 1/3 the performance throughput by adding the auxiliary loss) - My guess is that this could be solved by vectorising the whole decoder stage using masks, or at the minimum compute the BOW in this mask representation.
 - [ ] Add Gradient Clipping
 - [ ] Add option for CBOW Loss
 - [ ] Need to further filter the dataset such that we have an equal weighting of reviews with different polarities and review ratings.